ontheroadjp/HOTROD/README.md

 ### Step 1:

-Write code and place all files into specified directory by file types.
+Write code and place all files into specified directory depends on file types.

 #### HTML files (`.html`)